HomeTop HeadlinesCNN Anchor Slams Melania Trump

 CNN anchor Christiane Amanpour has publicly rebuked former First Lady Melania Trump over comments she made during a recent Fox News interview, marking a rare direct exchange between the veteran journalist and the wife of former President Donald Trump.

 The controversy began when Melania, in her first interview with a major media outlet in over two years, accused the “mainstream media” of fueling a toxic atmosphere by branding her husband as a “threat to democracy” and using “vile names” to describe him.
-The former First Lady suggested this rhetoric was empowering individuals who wish to harm the former president.
+The former first lady suggested this rhetoric was empowering individuals who wish to harm the former president.

 The interview was conducted by co-host Ainsley Earhardt on “Fox and Friends” on September 26, 2024.